Maximum Centre-Disjoint Mergeable Disks: Hardness of maximum centre-disjoint mergeable disks

 Suppose $X$ is a subset of $A$ with sum $s/2$.
 We obtain an assignment from $X$ as follows: every disk corresponding to a member of $X$ is assigned to $d_1$ and others are assigned to $d_2$.
 Since the sum of the members of $X$ is $s/2$, the aggregate radii of both disks are exactly $5s/2$.
 Therefore, the centre of $d_3$ and $d_4$ are outside these disks.
 This yields a uproper assignment of cardinality 4.

 For the reverse direction, suppose the cardinality of $\phi$ is four (note that it cannot be greater).
 If so, all of $d_1$, $d_2$, $d_3$, and $d_4$ are selected, and therefore, the aggregate radii of $d_1$ and $d_2$ are lower than $5s/2 + e$.
-Given that the sum of the radii of the disks corresponding to members of $A$ is $s$, the sum of the set of disks assigned to $d_1$ and $d_2$ (and therefore the subsets of $A$ corresponding to them) are equal. \end{proof}
+Given that the sum of the radii of the disks corresponding to members of $A$ is $s$ (which is an integer) and $0 < e < 1$, the sum of the set of disks assigned to $d_1$ and $d_2$ (and therefore the subsets of $A$ corresponding to them) are equal. \end{proof}

+We cannot extend Theorem~\ref{tproper} to the case in which all disks have the same radius.
+The problem is that the radii of the disks may be arbitrarily large.
+This is necessary in Theorem~\ref{tproper}, because the partition problem is weakly NP-complete, and using fixed-radius disks (the technique we used in Corollary~\ref{csame} for MCMD) to construct larger disks may imply a number of disks that is not polynomial in the input size.